-At first it was easy to believe the small town of 25,000 simply hadn’t updated their online municipal code which doesn’t mention the ordinance, though it was believed to have passed in 9/2011.
-One wonders how law and order is done if there’s no code to prove an infraction against.
+It was easy to believe the small town of 25k simply hadn’t updated their online municipal code which doesn’t mention the ordinance, though it was believed to have passed in 9/2011.
+One wonders how law and order is implemented if there is no code against which to prove an infraction.

-There is an 2011 article mentioning the passage in passing, and an unsigned copy of an ordinance online at a non-related site.
+There is a 2011 article mentioning the passage in passing, and an unsigned copy of an ordinance online at a non-governmental site.